<?xml version="1.0" encoding="utf-8"?>

 <description><![CDATA[

-This study uses the Homotopy analysis method (HAM) and Haar wavelet transform (HWT) to give an innovative technique for approximating to the nonlinear ordinary differential equations (ODEs), a system of ODEs, and partial differential equations (PDEs).
-HAM is a potent semi-analytical method that works well with linear and nonlinear problems studied.
+This study applies the Homotopy analysis method (HAM) and Haar wavelet transform (HWT) in order to provide an innovative technique for approximating to the nonlinear ordinary differential equations (ODEs), a system of ODEs, and partial differential equations (PDEs).
+HAM is a potent semi-analytical method that works well when studying linear and nonlinear problems.
 HWT is a numerical technique that effectively discretizes differential equations (DEs) simultaneously.
 A robust analytical method builds a family of equations that smoothly transforms the original nonlinear equation into a straightforward linear issue using the topological concept of homotopy.
 This allows the derivation of extremely precise series solutions.
 Real-world application problems are solved to analyze the correctness and effectiveness of the projected system.

 ]]></description>